(214) 390-7947 (Overseas Callers)

 Costa Rica is a tropical delight and the crown jewel of Central America.
 Its’ capital city, San Jose, is a cultural gem resting in a valley surrounded by beautiful mountains.

-IFRE offers a wide range of life-changing volunteer projects in Costa Rica that allow you to make a difference in the lives of countless people in a variety of ways.
+IFRE offers a wide range of life-changing volunteering opportunities in Costa Rica that allow you to make a difference in the lives of countless people in a variety of ways.
 No matter what project you choose, you will contribute to a better life for both the people and animals with whom you work.

 Not only will you be giving back to the people of Costa Rica, but you will be surrounded by beauty while immersing yourself in the Pura Vida (pure life) culture for which this country is famous.